 Overview:

-Starting in the Village of Leland stop by Hall Beach Preserve to take in the views of Leland Harbor and Lake Michigan, stop and fuel up at one of the many restaurants and continue North on M22 to Clay Cliff Natural Area.
+Starting in the Village of Leland stop by Hall Beach Preserve to take in the views of Leland Harbor and Lake Michigan, stop and fuel up at one of the many restaurants and continue North on M22 to Clay Cliffs Natural Area.
 Heading inland to the central area of the peninsula will take you by a historic church, preserved farmland and vineyards, and high elevation views.
 Peterson Park on Lake Michigan, Kehl Lake Natural Area and the shoreline of West Grand Traverse Bay await you on your route circling back through wine country and the village of Lake Leelanau.

 Stops along the way: